-The assistant headteacher, may ask a pupil to go home briefly to remedy a breach of the school's rules on appearance or uniform.
+The Head of School (HoS), may ask a pupil to go home briefly to remedy a breach of the school's rules on appearance or uniform.
 When making this decision schools need to consider the child's age and vulnerability, the ease and time it will take, and the availability of the child's parents.
-This is not an exclusion but an authorised absence.
+This is not a suspension but an authorised absence.
 However, if the pupil continues to breach uniform rules in such a way as to be sent home to avoid school, or takes longer than is strictly necessary to effect the change, the pupil's absence may be counted as an unauthorised absence.
 In either case the pupil's parents must be notified and the absence should be recorded.

-Please contact the Inclusion Manager if your child isn't wearing the uniform, including PE kit, because of financial constraints.
-You may be able to get help with the costs of the school uniform
+Please contact the Inclusion Manager if your child isn't wearing the uniform, because of financial constraints.
+We will be able to help you.